Swift27/WebDev-BankLandingPage/README.md

 ## Welcome! 👋

-Thanks for checking out this bank landing page.
+Thanks for checking out this Calculator app.

 ## The challenge

 The users are be able to:

-- View the optimal layout for the site depending on their device's screen size
+- See the size of the elements adjust based on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover states on the corresponding buttons/links

 ### Built with: